 Thus, essential oils must be used and applied with caution, careful consideration and in moderation.

 In terms of skin contact it must be remembered essential oils alone are not emollient, they certainly do not have an ‘oily’ texture.
 This is why essential oils should always be dispensed in an emulsifying medium before being added to a bath (water itself is very drying to the skin, which can exacerbate irritation), and they should never be added to water and consumed internally as this is virtually the same as consuming them neat (water offers no protection to the lining of the mucous membrane or stomach).

 Being highly volatile, essential oil components rapidly vaporise as they bind to oxygen molecules within moisture in the superficial layer of the skin and surrounding atmosphere; they evaporate.
-Applied neat to the skin they are thus drying, which increases their potential to be irritants and sensitisers, so (as with ingestion) essential oils must be dispersed in a suitable emulsifying carrying medium before they are applied to the body; for example, in vegetable oil, non-perfumed cream, lotion, ointment or gel.
-Certain essential oil molecules can bind to proteins within the skin and may instigate an allergic reaction (whether neat or in an carrier medium).
+Applied neat to the skin they are thus drying, which increases their potential to be irritants and sensitisers, so (as with bathing and internal ingestion) essential oils must be dispersed in a suitable emulsifying carrying medium before they are applied to the body; for example, in vegetable oil, non-perfumed cream, lotion, ointment or gel.
+Certain essential oil molecules can bind to proteins within the skin and may instigate an allergic reaction (whether applied neat or in an carrier medium).

 Although Tea Tree and Lavender essential oil may be applied neat to very small areas of skin as first aid remedies for insect bites, minor burns, spots etc., repeated long term application is not recommended; these oils are the exception but have equal propensity to cause skin irritation or sensitisation if overused.